mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-Node 1 has the highest normalized accuracy, which makes sense because is predicted by three other nodes in the VAR model.
-Nodes 3 and 4 have a normalized accuracy of 0, because they are not predicted by any other node.
+Node 1 has the highest normalized accuracy, which makes sense because is predicted by three other nodes at the previous time point.
+Nodes 2, 3 and 4 have a normalized accuracy of 0, because they are not predicted by any other node.
 Node 6 has a proportion of explained variance of 0, because it is not predicted by any other node, and node 5 has a nonzero proportion of explained variance because it is predicted by node 6.